strawberrrries-Syl/strawberrrries-Syl/README.md

-- 👋 Hi, I’m Sylvia.
+- 👋 Hi, you all.
+This is Sylvia.
-- 👀 I’m interested in video processing and computer-vision-related areas.
-Also, have a good interest in software development.
+- 👀 I’m interested in video codec and frond-end developing.
-- 🌱 I’m currently learning Electrical Engineering at Northwestern University as a Master's student!
+- 🌱 I’m currently majoring in Electrical Engineering at Northwestern University as a Master's student!
 - 💞️ Still learning.
-Mainly doing C++ projects.
-Can handle python, Java, and Rust.
+Using `C++`, `Java`, `JavaScript`, `CSS`, `HTML`, `python`, `Rust`, `matlab` lang.
-- 📫 Email: zhaojieli2022@u.northwestern.edu
+- 📫 Email: zhaojieli2022@u.northwestern.edu or zjlisylvia@gmail.com

 <!---
 strawberrrries-Syl/strawberrrries-Syl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.